banner

 E: 1 bit, when set to 1 indicates this is the last fragment of the NALU, i.e., the last byte of the payload is also the last byte of the fragmented NAL unit.
 When the following FU payload is not the last fragment of the fragmented NAL unit, the end bit is set to 0.

-R: 1 bit, reserved bit must be set to 0, and the receiver must ignore this bit.
+R: 1 bit, reserved bit must be set to 0, the receiver must ignore this bit.

-Type: 5 bits, the definition of NAL unit payload types is shown in the table below.
+Type: 5 bits, the definition of the NAL unit payload type is shown in the table below.

 Summary of Unit Types and Payload Structures